Appdynamics/apigee-monitoring-extension/README.md

 ## Prerequisite ###
 1. This extension works only with the standalone Java machine agent.
-2. Create a service account in Apigee that has read access to all ALL the api proxies you would like to monitor in AppDynamics
+2. Create a service account in Apigee that has read access to all ALL the API proxies you would like to monitor in AppDynamics
 3. jq must be installed on the server running the machine agent - https://stedolan.github.io/jq/download/

 ### Installation ###